giellalt/lang-gle/gle.md

 **ADD:msyn-len-after-prep**: rule to add lenition to nouns following prepositions

+Template rule to delete A and modify B in A B strings:

 #### rule to correct lenition (séimhiú) errors for nouns after certain prepositions

 #### rule to take away lenition for nouns after certain prepositions